Photo from Wikimedia

 1. You cannot officially commit to the theme until after January 1st or it doesn’t count.
 This is a way of removing the guilt and built up negative emotional and psychological baggage of previously unfulfilled New Year’s resolutions, allowing you to make a decision from a clearer, more realistic position.

 3. The fewer words the better.
-Two is ideal, and much easier to remember than 15, and easier to use as a mantra.
+Two is ideal and easier to remember than 15, and easier to use as a mantra.

 5. It’s something big enough to really stir your soul.
 No small dreams here.
 Dream big.
 You need something big enough to motivate you into continual action.
 For most people, losing 10 pounds or cleaning out the garage doesn’t cut it.